-Each day is different with a pet Duck.
+Each day is different with a pet duck.
 There is no predicting.
 The plus side, I have become far more able to change my plans quickly.
-For days she will quite happily hang about with the other animals, then I might get a spate of her wanting to be with me.
-No matter how many times I take her down to the other animals, within an hour she is back up at the cottage, letting me know she has arrived.
-I have become quite adept at reading her moods and determining what sort of day I might expect.
-Today is one of those days when she wants to be with me and is currently asleep on her cushion on the sofa.
+For days she would quite happily hang about with the other animals, then I might get a spate of her wanting to be with me.
+No matter how many times I took her down to the other animals, within an hour she was back up at the cottage, letting me know she had arrived.

 I became quite adept at reading her moods and determining what sort of day I might expect.
 My favourite was always when she wanted to be with me and would hop up onto the sofa to fall asleep on her cushion.
 Cosy, quiet bliss.